sajari/sdk-dotnet/docs/PromotionsApi.md

             config.Password = "YOUR_PASSWORD";

             var apiInstance = new PromotionsApi(config);
-            var collectionId = collectionId_example;  // string | The collection that owns this set of promotions, e.g. `my-collection`. var pageSize = 56;  // int? | The maximum number of promotions to return.
+            var collectionId = "collectionId_example";  // string | The collection that owns this set of promotions, e.g. `my-collection`. var pageSize = 56;  // int? | The maximum number of promotions to return.
 The service may return fewer than this value.
 If unspecified, at most 50 promotions are returned.
-The maximum value is 1000; values above 1000 are coerced to 1000. (optional) var pageToken = pageToken_example;  // string | A page token, received from a previous [ListPromotions](/api#operation/ListPromotions) call.
+The maximum value is 1000; values above 1000 are coerced to 1000. (optional) var pageToken = "pageToken_example";  // string | A page token, received from a previous [ListPromotions](/docs/api#operation/ListPromotions) call.
 Provide this to retrieve the subsequent page.
-When paginating, all other parameters provided to [ListPromotions](/api#operation/ListPromotions) must match the call that provided the page token. (optional)
+When paginating, all other parameters provided to [ListPromotions](/docs/api#operation/ListPromotions) must match the call that provided the page token. (optional) var view = "PROMOTION_VIEW_UNSPECIFIED";  // string | The amount of information to include in each retrieved promotion.   - PROMOTION_VIEW_UNSPECIFIED: The default / unset value.
+The API defaults to the `FULL` view.  - BASIC: Include basic information including name, start time and end time, but not detailed information about the promotion effects.  - FULL: Returns all information about a promotion.
+This is the default value. (optional)  (default to PROMOTION_VIEW_UNSPECIFIED)

             try
             {
                 // List promotions
-                ListPromotionsResponse result = apiInstance.ListPromotions(collectionId, pageSize, pageToken);
+                ListPromotionsResponse result = apiInstance.ListPromotions(collectionId, pageSize, pageToken, view);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)